 When your Singapore work visa or permanent residence application is approved, authorities may require you to undergo a medical test.
 This will be indicated in your approval letter.
 Typically, the medical test includes a physical examination and some blood tests (to rule out serious diseases) and would usually require you to undergo an HIV Test and a Chest X-Ray.
-The physician would need to sign a form that will be attached to the approval letter.
+The physician will need to sign a form that will be attached to the approval letter.

 I am not a shareholder in the company.
 Can I apply for EntrePass?

-No. If you are not a shareholder or have less than 30% shares in the company, you cannot apply for Entrepreneur Pass (EntrePass).
+No. If you are not a shareholder or have less than 30% shares in the company, you cannot apply for the Entrepreneur Pass (EntrePass).
 You can, however, apply for Employment Pass, assuming that you are going to be employed by the company.

 Do I need to visit Singapore to apply for EntrePass?

 No, you are not required to visit Singapore to apply for EntrePass.
 We can work with you via emails and document couriering in order to get the necessary work done.
 However, once your EntrePass is approved, you will need to visit Singapore to collect your EntrePass.
-You are also expected to relocate to Singapore after the Entrepass has been issued to you.
+You are also expected to move to Singapore after the Entrepass has been issued to you.

 What is the definition of “total business spending” criterion for assessing EntrePass renewals?